jimratliff/GenoMac-user/0_TODOs.md

   - ✅ update the environment variable that points to this directory (GMU_SETTINGS_SCRIPTS)
   - ✅ update the `source` statements that load them
 - Other stuff
-  - ❑ verify_ssh_agent_configuration may be in two places?
-    - It’s in scripts/settings/interactive_configure_1password.sh at the least
   - ❑ Integrate `just` as a replacement for `make`
     - However, read “§ [Shell Completion Scripts](https://github.com/casey/just#shell-completion-scripts)” from just’s README
-  - ✅ defaults-detective
-    - Currently partly misfiled (This should be rationalized)
-      - the entry point (defaults_detective.sh) is OK: scripts/utilities
-      - but there’s a separate scripts/default_detective directory
   - ❑ set_power_management_settings.sh
     - ❑ Marked as WIP
     - ❑ The test for laptop should be pulled out into GenoMac-shared as a helper (if it's not already)
     - ❑ Is this really at the user level instead of system level?
   - ❑ Add an interactive request to set the screensaver to Matrix
+  - ✅ verify_ssh_agent_configuration may be in two places?
+    - It’s in scripts/settings/interactive_configure_1password.sh at the least
+    - ✅ False alarm.
+It’s defined in only one place.
+It has a separate, standalone entry point.
+  - ✅ defaults-detective
+    - Currently partly misfiled (This should be rationalized)
+      - the entry point (defaults_detective.sh) is OK: scripts/utilities
+      - but there’s a separate scripts/default_detective directory
 - ✅ shebang: Use portable version: #!/usr/bin/env zsh
   - ✅ GenoMac-user: Use only #!/usr/bin/env zsh
   - ✅ GeoMac-system: Use only #!/usr/bin/env zsh